-Q. Can I convert just part of my IRA balances to a Roth IRA?
+Can I convert just part of my IRA balances to a Roth IRA?

 For instance, because the amount you convert is generally considered taxable income, you may want to consider converting no more than what you think will bring you to the top of your current federal income tax bracket.
 You also may want to consider basing your conversion amount on the tax liability you may incur so you can pay it without using money from your conversion.

-Q. How can I estimate my tax liability on a conversion?
+How can I estimate my tax liability on a conversion?

+Estimating your taxable income can be straightforward if all your contributions in conversion-eligible accounts were pretax.
+In this case, whatever amount you convert will be taxable income.
 It becomes a little tricky if you have after-tax contributions in your conversion-eligible accounts.
 It also depends on the type of non-Roth account you are converting from.
-Generally, the portion of your conversion representing pre-tax contributions and any earnings will generate taxable income for the year of conversion.
+Generally, the portion of your conversion representing pretax contributions and any earnings will generate taxable income for the year of conversion.
 Therefore, you’ll need to determine what portion of the conversion amount will be after-tax contributions and then subtract that amount from your proposed total conversion amount to estimate the taxable income portion.
-It’s a good idea to check with a tax adviser before you convert.
+It’s a good idea to check with a tax advisor before you convert.

 Here are some general guidelines for converting after-tax contributions:

-After-tax (nondeductible) contributions in IRAs
+For after-tax (nondeductible) contributions in IRAs

-Consider this example.
-Let’s say you have $100,000 eligible for conversion in two IRAs.
+Consider this example: Let’s say you have $100,000 eligible for conversion in two IRAs.
 One account has $85,000 in pretax contributions and earnings; the second account has $10,000 in after-tax contributions and $5,000 in earnings (pretax), for a total of $15,000.
 You decide you want to convert $10,000 this year.
 Ninety percent ($90,000) of the total eligible IRA balance ($100,000) is in pretax contributions and earnings.
 So your taxable percentage is 90%.
 For the $10,000 conversion amount, that’s $9,000.

 Tip: In addition to converting balances in a workplace savings plan from a former employer to a Roth IRA, you have the option of rolling them into a traditional IRA.
 If there is a chance that you may want to convert this money to a Roth IRA at some point, and either your existing IRAs or the workplace balances include after-tax contributions, consider this before rolling over those plan assets to a traditional IRA.
 Once these balances are in an IRA, they have to be included along with your other IRA balances (non-Roth) in determining what portion of your conversion generates taxable income.
-This could potentially increase the portion that may need to be recognized as taxable income.
+This could potentially change the portion that may need to be recognized as taxable income.
 It’s important to consult a tax adviser when considering a conversion of after-tax assets.

-IRS rules specify you must satisfy the MRD for the year of conversion before initiating a Roth IRA conversion.
+Yes.
+People age 70½ and older are generally required to take an RMD, or MRD (minimum required distribution) every year from their tax-deferred retirement accounts (traditional, SEP, rollover, and SIMPLE IRAs, and workplace plan accounts).
+MRD amounts are not eligible to be converted to a Roth IRA.
+IRS rules specify that you must satisfy the MRD for the year of conversion before initiating a Roth IRA conversion.
 Converting the MRD amount can result in an excess contribution to the Roth IRA and can trigger possible excise taxes.
 You can satisfy your MRD amount from any one or more of your non-Roth IRAs (other than an inherited IRA).

-Say, for example, you have a $100,000 traditional IRA with a $7,000 MRD for 2012.
+Say, for example, you have a $100,000 traditional IRA with a $7,000 MRD for 2013.
 If you were to convert the entire $100,000 balance to a Roth IRA this year, you’d want to satisfy the MRD first.
-If you don’t, the $7,000 MRD amount would be considered an annual contribution to the Roth IRA, not a conversion.
+If you didn’t, the $7,000 MRD amount would be considered an annual contribution to the Roth IRA, not a conversion.
 (In this example, you’d effectively be making a $93,000 conversion and a $7,000 Roth IRA contribution.)

 How does my state tax Roth IRA conversions?

 We believe that because of the tax-free growth potential and withdrawals, most investors should consider having a Roth IRA as part of their overall retirement plan.
 But deciding whether to convert isn't necessarily a straightforward decision.
-That’s why we suggest you carefully assess your situation and check with a tax adviser to help you make an informed decision.
+That’s why we suggest that you carefully assess your situation and check with a tax adviser to help you make an informed decision.